pandey-ankit/Verrazzano-Helidon/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

 ```yaml
 image: "ocir.io/tenancynamespace/quickstart-mp:1.0"
 ```
-4. Use `Esc` the quit insert mode and type `wq` to save changes and close the editor.
+4. Use `Esc` the quit insert mode and type `:wq` to save changes and close the editor.

 5. Create a `hello-helidon` namespace for the Helidon quickstart-mp application.
 We will keep all Kubernetes artifacts in the separate namespace.